silnrsi/FDBP/README.md

 - New pages will generally use a category that’s already in use.
 - Add the page title and weight to en-US-weightlist.md.

 If you contribute, add your name to AUTHORS.txt.
-The structure Victor indicated can be found at the bottom of this Google [Doc](https://docs.google.com/document/d/1F0K-oYRw6ZqHvM1TT2k0_CkQuv-pJqvRQgQXNUb02IA/edit#heading=h.zhldii2y6sjb).
-New pages probably aren’t needed for topics below the top level -- at least not until a placeholder page gets too full.

 ## Previewing your changes locally
 To see your working copy of the site served locally in your browser, start a command window, change to the directory containing the repository (using the `cd` command) and start the jekyll server.
 For example: